 Our youngest children begin their journey towards reading by taking part in the Little Wandle Letters and Sounds Revised phonics scheme.
 Children are explicitly taught the phonemes and the skill of blending which enables them to begin reading.
 They then read books matched to their phonic ability.

-When children are ready they move onto the Accelerated Reader Scheme which ensures that comprehension skills are developed alongside the skills of word reading.
+After completing our Little Wandle phonics programme, children move onto the Accelerated Reader Scheme which ensures that comprehension skills are developed alongside the skills of word reading.
 They take a quiz after finishing their book (which is matched to their learning needs) to further develop their understanding of the text.
 They move up levels when the class teams feel that they are ready, when they have shown good understanding of the texts that they are reading.

 Key Stage 2 children take part in Whole Class and Group Guided Reading sessions to develop fluency, comprehension, and vocabulary as well as developing the skills of reasoning and making predictions.